More About Jackson

 If the campaign is successful, young Mr. Lefler will put his BLDR game into production and sell it directly to customers on Amazon.

 Already wise beyond his years in terms of game designing, Lefler now is becoming a true entrepreneur.
 He has ideas for customizing the game to different states or college teams.
-And, of course, he’d love to go into the Target game aisle to see his game on the shelves he once studied for ideas.
+And, of course, he’d love to see his game on the toy aisle shelves he once studied for ideas.

 “Every time you play you have a (post mortem) of strategy,” Lefler said.
 “You say, ‘I should have done this or that.’
 That’s what I really like about the game.”